WELCOME TO SCOLARO FETTER GRIZANTI & McGOUGH, P.C.

 WHO WE ARE

-Since 1979, the Syracuse-based law firm of SCOLARO FETTER GRIZANTI & McGOUGH, P.C. has provided sophisticated tax, business, litigation, employee benefits, estate and trust planning, and administration services to its individual, business, entrepreneurial, and professional clients throughout New York, Pennsylvania, Florida, and other states in which its attorneys are admitted to practice.
+Since 1979, the Syracuse-based law firm of SCOLARO FETTER GRIZANTI & McGOUGH, P.C. has provided sophisticated tax, business, litigation, employee benefits, estate and trust planning, and administration services to its individual, business, entrepreneurial, and professional clients throughout New York, Pennsylvania, Vermont, Florida, and other states in which its attorneys are admitted to practice.
 When you are in need of a business attorney or estate planning lawyer, contact our team for reliable legal guidance.

 LEARN MORE